amaranth-lang/amaranth/docs/guide.rst

 .. note::

-    Whenever the created :class:`ClockDomain` object is immediately assigned using the :pc:`domain_name = ClockDomain(...)` or :pc:`m.domains.domain_name = ClockDomain(...)` syntax, the name of the domain may be omitted from the :pc:`ClockDomain()` invocation.
+    Whenever the created :class:`ClockDomain` object is immediately assigned using the :py:`domain_name = ClockDomain(...)` or :py:`m.domains.domain_name = ClockDomain(...)` syntax, the name of the domain may be omitted from the :py:`ClockDomain()` invocation.
 In other cases, it must be provided as the first argument.

 A clock domain always has a clock signal, which can be accessed through the :attr:`cd.clk <ClockDomain.clk>` attribute.
 By default, the *active edge* of the clock domain is positive; this means that the signals in the domain change when the clock signal transitions from 0 to 1.
 A clock domain can be configured to have a negative active edge so that signals in it change when the clock signal transitions from 1 to 0: